wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/media-services/media-services-fmp4-live-ingest-overview.md

 ##10.
 Service Redundancy

 For highly redundant global distribution, it is sometimes required to have cross-region backup to handle regional disasters.
-Expanding on the “Encoder Redundancy” topology, customers can choose to have a redundant service deployment in a different region which is connected with the 2nd set of encoders.
+Expanding on the "Encoder Redundancy" topology, customers can choose to have a redundant service deployment in a different region which is connected with the 2nd set of encoders.
 Customers could also work with a CDN provider to deploy a GTM (Global Traffic Manager) in front of the two service deployments to seamlessly route client traffic.
-The requirements for the encoders are the same as “Encoder Redundancy” case with the only exception that the second set of encoders need to be pointed to a different live ingest end point.
+The requirements for the encoders are the same as "Encoder Redundancy" case with the only exception that the second set of encoders need to be pointed to a different live ingest end point.
 The diagram below shows this setup:

 ![image7][image7]